 - ¼ cup dark brown sugar packed

-- 3-6 scallions trimmed and thinly sliced
+- 3-6 scallions trimmed and thinly sliced, whites and greens separated (Green Onions)

 Serving Suggestions